Understanding Cryptocurrencies: Speculation or Investment?

 There may be no recourse if you’re defrauded or forgetful.
 Because there’s no oversight over cryptocurrency markets, investors have few protections.
 If you unwittingly enter a transaction with an unethical or misleading trading partner, there is very little recourse for recovering your funds.
 Cryptocurrency intermediaries can—and do—simply close up shop at any time.
 In 2014, a once-dominant bitcoin intermediary, Mt.
 Gox, suspended trading and filed for bankruptcy, and hundreds of thousands of bitcoins were lost and likely stolen.
 There was not much account holders could do.
 Finally, with many cryptocurrencies, you automatically lose access to your account if you log in with the incorrect password too many times.
 This is no small problem.
 Some users have lost millions of dollars’ worth of cryptocurrency.
 In fact, a cryptocurrency watchdog group estimates that 20% of all outstanding bitcoin is currently stranded in inaccessible accounts.

 No one completely agrees on what cryptocurrency is.
 When considering an investment for your portfolio, it should be clear about what purpose the investment serves.
 Is it intended to protect you from inflation, serve as income during retirement, or provide asset growth?
-A fundamental problem with cryptocurrencies is that it’s not clear how to classify them.
+A fundamental problem when understanding cryptocurrencies, is that it is unclear how to classify them.
 The U.S. Comptroller of the Currency sees them at least somewhat as currencies because it recently allowed U.S. banks to conduct banking in stablecoins (a type of cryptocurrency whose value is tied to an outside asset, like the U.S. dollar) and participate in blockchain networks.
 Yet cryptocurrencies are different from other currencies because merchants don’t have to accept them, and they aren’t widely used as a unit of value.
 The IRS classifies cryptocurrencies as property and subjects them to capital-gains tax, while the Commodities Futures Trading Commission has convincingly argued that cryptocurrencies should be considered commodities.
 This makes sense because they can be bought and sold in cash markets and via derivatives.
 But they are not physical raw materials, like most traditional commodities.
 The classification for cryptocurrencies is still up for debate, but they clearly do not yet fit into an established asset class like stocks, bonds, or cash.

 We believe you need to be able to identify the purpose of an investment, and at this early and uncertain stage with cryptocurrencies, there isn’t a clear answer to this question.
 You will probably keep hearing about the potential for unlimited upside and the rush of excitement from participating in the next or newest thing.
 However, these aren’t the qualities of sound investment policies, but of speculations.
 That’s not to say that cryptocurrencies are inherently dangerous or that they can never be part of our clients’ portfolios.
 Rather, it’s an early, uncertain market with a lot of players and a lot of volatility.
 As with all opportunities, we will continue to monitor the metrics of cryptocurrencies and how they can fit into a long-term, diversified portfolio.